omnivore-app/omnivore/README.md

 * [Stitches](https://stitches.dev/) - We use Stitches on the frontend to style our components.
 * [Mozilla Readability](https://github.com/mozilla/readability) - We use Mozilla's Readability library to make pages easier to read.
 * [Swift GraphQL](https://www.swift-graphql.com/) - We generate our GraphQL queries on iOS using Swift GraphQL.
-* [Radix](https://www.radix-ui.com/) - We use Raxix UI's components on our frontend.
+* [Radix](https://www.radix-ui.com/) - We use Radix UI's components on our frontend.
 * And many more awesome libraries, just checkout our package files to see what we are using.

 ## Importing Libraries